 that is suitable for implementing typical casual 2D video games.
 You will also learn about

-physics and particle system.
-The discussion of physics component includes rotations

-and popular physical materials such as wood, mud, and ice.
-The discussion of particle

-component has popular presets such as fire, smoke, and dust.
+physics and illumination systems.
 By the end of the book, you will understand the core concepts and implementation

 details of a typical 2D game engine, learn insights into how these concepts affect

-game design and game play, and have access to a versatile 2D game engine that they
+game design and game play, and have access to a versatile 2D game engine that you

-can expand upon or utilize to build their own 2D games from scratch with HTML5,
+can expand upon or utilize to build your own 2D games from scratch using HTML5,

 JavaScript, and WebGL2.